tillitis/tkey-ssh-agent/README.md

 Your Tillitis Key 1 is now running the firmware.
 Its LED flashing white, indicating that it is ready to receive an app to run.
 You have also learned what serial port path to use for accessing it.
 You may need to pass this as `--port` when running the host programs.
-Continue in the section below, "Using runapp".
+Continue in the section "Using runapp" below.

 #### Users on MacOS